 Company is expecting about $200,000-$300,000 worth of order execution from the Singapore subsidiary – mostly through designing a couple of MMICs and is expected to break even from next year.

-Long-term debt repayment beginning from Q2 of next year – April repayment would be Rs.25 Crores and September repayment would be another Rs.25 Crores.
+Long-term debt repayment beginning from Q2 of next year [a non-convertible debenture] – April repayment would be Rs.25 Crores and September repayment would be another Rs.25 Crores.

 Current Performance (Q2)

 After a challenging first quarter that witnessed some GST-led wholesale destocking, the company recovered substantially to report a good second quarter.

 Domestic business – growth stood at Boroplus +38%, Navratna +16%, pain management +15% and male grooming (including Fair & Handsome +12%), Kesh King -16% due to the challenging trade sentiments in the wholesale channel.